Jake Kean Mayman

 1 Rivington Street, New York

-CANDICE MADEY is pleased to present the gallery’s second solo exhibition by Los Angeles-based artist Jake Kean Mayman.
+CANDICE MADEY is pleased to present Betterment Beyond, the gallery’s second solo exhibition by Los Angeles–based artist Jake Kean Mayman.
 Mayman has long been interested in the relationship between art and technology.
 His meticulously rendered, richly colored still-life paintings of objects ranging from prosthetic limbs and virtual reality headsets to advanced fighter jets probe the history and future of technological innovation.
-Mayman stages these objects in isolation or pairs against chromatic backdrops, presenting them for contemplation as outmoded artifacts or visions into the future.
+Mayman stages these objects in isolation or in pairs against chromatic backdrops, presenting them for contemplation as outmoded artifacts or visions into the future.
 His time-honored method of oil painting anchors these icons of technological progression in tradition.

 Jake Kean Mayman (b.
 1980, Los Angeles, CA) lives and works in Los Angeles.
 He received his BFA in painting from New York University in 2003.
 Solo exhibitions include Ergonoptics, Le Maximum, Los Angeles (2023); Technium Territories, CANDICE MADEY, New York (2021); Existing Structures, Stellar Projects, New York (2018); and The Earth Dies Screaming, Night Gallery, Los Angeles (2017).
 His work has been included in group exhibitions at CANDICE MADEY, New York; Matthew Brown, Los Angeles; SJ Weiler Fund, New York; Ochi Projects, Los Angeles; The Underground Museum, Los Angeles; Wilding Cran Gallery, Los Angeles; and The Pit, Los Angeles, among others.
 His work has been covered in the Los Angeles Times, Artforum, Artnet, New York Magazine, and Vulture.